 Thinking of traveling somewhere during the summer travel season?
 Then you’ve probably seen the doomsday previews — the highest prices, the biggest crowds, the worst summer travel season ever.

 I’ve written hundreds of stories about holiday travel, from advice on finding a bargain airfare for Christmas to coping with summer travel crowds.
 And I can tell you that the ultimate guide to holiday travel is complicated.
 I’ll help you sort it out.

-The upcoming winter travel holidays — Christmas and New Year’s — will be busy, according to booking numbers and customer surveys.
+The upcoming summer holidays — Memorial Day to Labor Day — could be the busiest ever, according to booking numbers and customer surveys.

 Even though this promises to be one of the busiest and most expensive travel holiday periods, some things never change.